Nicotine (By breathing)

 How to Use This Medicine:

-- When the cartridge is used up, take it out of the mouthpiece and throw the cartridge away.
-Always dispose of the cartridges where children and pets cannot reach them.
+- When the cartridge is empty, take it out of the mouthpiece and throw it away.
+Make sure children and pets do not have access to a used cartridge.

-- Keep the mouthpiece to use later with another cartridge.
-Wash the mouthpiece regularly with soap and water.
-Store the mouthpiece in the plastic storage case that came with the medicine.
+- Wash the reusable mouthpiece often with soap and water.
+Store it in the plastic storage case when not in use.

 Drugs and Foods to Avoid: